gertvdijk/follower/README.md

 and fill desired fields upon asking.

-The analyse.py module will fetch latest 5000 followers with help of the twitter api, and store this in a json file.
+The `analyse` module will fetch latest 5000 followers with help of the twitter api, and store this in a json file.
 It will also show the age of these followers accounts in 10 two weeks bins.
 Alternatively the script will use the stored data, this is optional.

-The check.py module will do a quick scan on these accounts, it will check if the user is following users themselves, and if they ever tweeted or not.
+The `check` module will do a quick scan on these accounts, it will check if the user is following users themselves, and if they ever tweeted or not.